Upwardfi/docs/source/includes/webhooks.md

 # Webhooks

-Highline’s daily operations involve a number of asynchronous events regarding payments, data, and other subsets of our product.
-These can range from updating the status of a customer’s employment to settling funds with clients.

-In order to maintain clarity and consistency with our partners, Highline uses webhooks to communicate key events regarding the bill payment process.
-This allows clients to receive notifications anytime a relevant event is impacted by our operations.
+This allows clients to receive notifications anytime a relevant event occurs.

 ## Setup
 Custom webhook endpoints can be created from the [company settings page](https://app.highline.co/profile).
 Navigate to the client portal and create a new webhook and start receiving following webhook events